 - Section 704 includes digital breast tomosynthesis (3D mammography) as a TRICARE-covered benefit for breast cancer screening.
 The procedure is already covered for diagnostic purposes and as a provisional benefit for screening.

-- Section 707 expands hearing aid coverage to dependents of reserve component members enrolled in TRICARE Reserve Select.
-Currently, TRICARE only covers hearing aids for active duty servicemembers and their families.
+- Section 707 expands eligibility for hearing aids at MTFs to dependents of reserve component members enrolled in TRICARE Reserve Select.

 - Section 747 requires DoD to do a report to Congress on the feasibility, efficacy, and cost of expanding coverage for chiropractic care to TRICARE beneficiaries.